libavg/libavg/sphinxdoc/events.rst

         .. py:attribute:: node

             The :py:class:`Node` that the event occured in.
+If this is :py:const:`None`, the event happened outside of the application window and the cursor was captured by the application.
             Read-only.

         .. py:attribute:: pos